New Jersey Citizenship Lawyers

 Under the new presidential administration, there has been an increased backlog in the number of pending U.S. citizenship applications.
 According to NBC News, approximately 700,000 applications are pending.
 Many experts have expressed concern that this backlog prevents qualifying individuals from becoming citizens, which would allow them to become able to vote and enjoy other important responsibilities.
 In some cases, the processing timeframe can be as long as 20 months.
 Yet, according to United States Citizenship and Immigration Services, there is no backlog.
 The agency claims that it naturalizes anywhere between 700,000 and 750,000 people as citizens each year.

 If you have applied for U.S. citizenship and have not yet heard back, you may need to be patient, given the long wait times.
 You can also check online on the status of your application.
-Finally, if a delay is affecting you, putting you at risk of deportation, or if you feel like you need additional support with your application, reach out to the citizenship lawyer at the Law Office of Eric M. Mark in New Jersey today.
+Finally, if a delay is affecting you, putting you at risk of deportation, or if you feel like you need additional support with your application, reach out to a New Jersey citizenship attorney at the Law Office of Eric M. Mark today.

 What You Need to Know About the Citizenship Civics Test